Here’s the second part of my Interview with Georgia Nunn about the Magic of Juicing and Juices Recipes for Weight Loss.

 Final Points in Juicing

 Awesome.
 Now, is there anything that you want to leave people with?
 Anything that I did not ask you about when it comes to juicing or any final points that you want to leave people with?

-How is it different if I go to the grocery store and I buy like a carton of orange juice as opposed to me buying fresh oranges and juicing them?
+How is it different if I go to the grocery store and I buy a carton of orange juice as opposed to me buying fresh oranges and juicing them?
 How is it different?
-How do they differ?
+And how do they differ?

 I suggest buying organic produce as much as possible when juicing.
 You get away from chemicals.

 Georgia, where can people get more information about you?